Emili-Rosso/pedestrian-traffic-light/README.md

-# 🚦Pedestrian Traffic Light System
+# 🚦 Pedestrian Traffic Light System

 This project implements a pedestrian traffic light system using an Arduino.
 The system allows pedestrians to safely cross the street by pressing a request button, which triggers a sequence of traffic light changes for vehicles and pedestrians.
 A 7-segment display shows the remaining crossing time, giving pedestrians clear feedback on how long they have to cross safely.